AdmiralVonNelson/tromp-heights/README.md

 If it gets big enough, there will be a self-published Kindle book on Amazon and an audiobook.

-I am almost done with the second chapter.
-It will be pushed up in good time.
+The second chapter is up.
+I've done this all in two days.
+I assure you, I am in deadly earnest.

-Keep in mind, there are 526 pages of source material remaining at the time this readme was written.
+511 pages of source material remain at the time this readme was last updated.

 The only brakes on this train are the ones you put there.